mdowst/PSNotes/README.md

 ```

 ###### Example 3: Create a new note with both single and double quotes in it
-This example show one option you can use to create a new note for a snippet that contains both single and double quotes.
+This example shows one way you can create a new note for a snippet that contains both single and double quotes.
 Notice in the snippet itself the single quotes are doubled.
 This escapes them and tells PowerShell it is not the end of the string.
 ```powershell
 New-PSNote -Note 'SvcAccounts' -Snippet 'Get-ADUser -Filter ''Name -like "*SvcAccount"''' -Details "Use to return all AD Service Accounts" -Tags 'AD','Users'
 ```